canjs/canjs/docs/can-guides/introduction/technical.md

 #### Duplicate instances

-The instance store prevents duplicate instances from being created by storing each model object by its [can-set.props.id id].
-When a model object is fetched from the server, CanJS checks its `id` to see if it’s already in the instance store; if it is, then CanJS will reuse the same object.
+The instance store prevents duplicate instances from being created by storing each model object by its [can-define.types.identity].
+When a model object is fetched from the server, CanJS checks its `identity` to see if it’s already in the instance store; if it is, then CanJS will reuse the same object.

 In our example, CanJS puts the “Finish docs” todo in the instance store when `incompleteTodos` is fetched.
 When `urgentTodos` is retrieved, CanJS sees the “Finish docs” todo with the same `id`, so it reuses the instance of “Finish docs” that is already in the instance store.